sghaskell/integrations/heka-filter-signalfx/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/heka-filter-signalfx/img/integrations_heka.png) Heka Filter for SignalFx

-_This is a directory consolidate all the metadata associated with the Heka filter integration.
-The relevant code for the integration can be found [here](https://github.com/Clever/heka-clever-plugins/blob/master/lua/filters/signalfxbatch.lua)_
+This is a directory consolidate all the metadata associated with the Heka filter integration.
+The relevant code for the integration can be found [here](https://github.com/Clever/heka-clever-plugins/blob/master/lua/filters/signalfxbatch.lua).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)